Putting Sustainable Management into Practice

 Promoting Sustainable Management

-The Quality and Environmental Promotion Office formulates important environmental policies and strategies at the corporate level regarding sustainable management based on Sharp’s management policies and environmental vision.
-Other roles of the organization include establishing the Sharp Global SER Committee, which comprises senior executives such as heads of Sharp business units and subsidiaries, decide on Sharp’s environmental measures, formulating Sharp’s environmental goals and guidelines, confirming progress toward environmental goals, implementing the PDCA cycle toward them, and supporting environmental activities.
+The ESG Promotion Office formulates important environmental policies and strategies at the corporate level regarding sustainable management based on Sharp’s management policies and environmental vision.
+Other roles of the organization include establishing the Sharp Global SER Committee, which comprises senior executives such as heads of Sharp business units and subsidiaries, deciding on Sharp’s environmental measures, formulating Sharp’s environmental goals and guidelines, confirming progress toward environmental goals, implementing the PDCA cycle toward them, and supporting environmental activities.

 System for Promoting Sustainable Management in the Environmental Area